zenorocha/liferay-learn-old/src/pages/docs/osgi-basics/your-first-service.md

 For the first demonstration, we’ll create three projects:

-+ a `simple` API for a service
++ a simple API for the service
 + a service implementation
 + a client to call the service

 As we want to be as simple as possible, we’ll stick with the most basic components.
 Liferay comes with a shell, called `Gogo Shell`.
-We’ll display our output there.
+The Gogo Shell allows us to interact with the OSGi container and execute the client we are creating to run our service.

 </article>